Building each other up

 Every child under the age of five is entitled to free school milk.
 When a child reaches five they are then entitled to subsidised milk, around £15 per term.
 In order for this to happen, you need to register your child either by going online to www.coolmilk.com or send a form available from the school office to FREEPOST COOL MILK.

-If your child has a food allergy or intolerance, please ask a member of our catering team for information.
+If your child has a food allergy or intolerance, please complete the Medical Diet Request Form, available to download at the bottom of this page.

 Get Directions